This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 So, you can image my surprise when we tested this vanilla cake recipe and it was the best ever.
 Like EVER.
 I couldn’t believe my taste buds.
 Super moist, vanilla-y, with a beautiful crumb just dense enough, without being too heavy.
 Only in my wildest dreams would I have imagined a plain old vanilla cake could’ve turned out this well.

-Listen guys, I know homemade cakes can be hard af.
+Listen guys, I know homemade cakes can be a little intimidating.
 But I’ve struggled through it so you don’t have to.
 A few tips before we get started:

 Alright.
 Let’s get cookin’ good lookin’.